Are you searching for the lowest cost reverse mortgage?

-And depending on the part of country in which you live, some of the necessary costs like title insurance and state and local fees can still run into the thousands of dollars.
-So, what’s the difference now and how can I call this an “affordable alternative”?…
+Depending on the part of the country in which you live, some of the necessary costs like title insurance and state and local fees can still run into the thousands of dollars.
+So, what’s the difference now, and how can I call this an “affordable alternative”?…

 I’m glad you asked!

-You see, mortgages are valued to lenders based on the initial draw that the borrower takes.
+Mortgages are valued by lenders based on the initial draw that the borrower takes.

-The pricing for lenders at this time is advantageous enough on the higher draws that we can often waive origination fees, give credits to borrowers to help pay their costs and in some cases, pay the entire up-front costs of their reverse mortgage (with the exception of the counseling fee which HUD will not allow lenders to pay for borrowers).
+The pricing for lenders at this time is advantageous enough on the higher draws that we can often waive origination fees, give credits to borrowers to help pay their costs, and, in some cases, pay the entire up-front costs of their reverse mortgage (except the counseling fee which HUD will not allow lenders to pay for borrowers).

-The answer to this is no. If we send you a proposal that shows that we are giving you a credit to pay costs, that is money that we must pay to cover the costs shown on the estimates.
+Some borrowers question me and ask if a lender credit meant we just added the charge onto the loan balance or somewhere else.
+The answer to this is no. If we send you a proposal showing that we are giving you credit to pay costs, that is money we must pay to cover the expenses shown on the estimates.

-Even if we are giving you a credit to pay a cost, we still must disclose all costs in a transaction and who is paying it.
-So if a loan has $10,000 in costs, we have to show you all of those costs even if we are giving you a $10,000 credit to pay them for you.
+Even if we give you credit to pay a cost, we must still disclose all costs in a transaction and who is paying it.
+So, if a loan has $10,000 in costs, we have to show you all of those costs, even if we give you a $10,000 credit to pay them.

 How can we get your costs this low?